 All that are rulers, kings, potentates, lords chiefs, officials--All are God's creation.
 Their will is subject to God's; On God are they all dependent.

 4. Sikhism.
 Adi Granth, Bilaval-ki-Var 6, M.4, p.
 851

-The Wise One is the most mindful of the plans, which, indeed, were wrought in the past, By demons and by men, and which will be wrought hereafter!
-He, the Lord, is the sole decider, so may it be unto us as He wills!
+The Wise One is the most mindful of the plans, which, indeed, were wrought in the past, and which will be wrought hereafter!